-One major advantage of AI models is the potential capacity for continuous improvement of performance as the number of examples (samples) increases.
+One significant advantage of AI models is the potential capacity for continuous performance improvement as the number of examples (samples) increases.
 However, the computational power required to execute such models can increase significantly as a function of the size of the dataset.
-Executing learning models on the cloud implies the addition of long propagation delays in response time of applications as a consequence of the need to send data from the user devices to the cloud servers.
-Moreover, such transfer can compromise the privacy of data and reduce security.
+Executing learning models on the cloud implies the addition of long propagation delays in the response time of applications due to the need to send data from the user devices to the cloud servers.
+Moreover, such transfers can compromise the privacy of data and reduce security.
 Since devices have to share their data with the edge servers, this might discourage users from participating in the training of models, even when privacy mechanisms are applied.
-To cope with these issues, recent studies have introduced processing based on machine learning at the edge, thus helping support the achievement of low-latency intelligent services~\cite{wang2018edge, wang2019adaptive} and~\cite{wang2020convergence}.
-However, bringing learning models to the edge increases the complexity of the maintenance and management of a large distributed architecture.
+To cope with these issues, recent studies have introduced processing based on machine learning at the edge, which helps achieve low-latency intelligent services~\cite{wang2018edge, wang2019adaptive} and~\cite{wang2020convergence}.
+However, bringing learning models to the edge increases the complexity of managing a large distributed architecture.